Best Space Heater of 2021

 If you are searching for a space heater that pumps a lot of heat but gives off a more even, organic thermal experience than ceramic fan-forced versions, we suggest the Dr. Infrared DR-968.
 Not only is the included remote simple and easy to use, but the convenient user interface and digital readout on the unit itself are very clear.
-The Dr. is powerful and would be a good choice for a shop or larger room.
+The Dr. is powerful and would be a good choice for a shop or a larger room.

 Read Full Review: Dr. Infrared Heater DR-968